 The European Commission’s strategic engagement for gender equality 2016-2019 shows that challenges remain.
 Across Europe, women are still over-represented in lower-paid sectors and under-represented in leadership both in business and politics.
 Gender-based violence is still widespread, and a challenge facing all European countries.

-Equality between women and men is a priority for Iceland, Liechtenstein and Norway, and through the EEA and Norway Grants, the three donor countries provide around €25 million to programmes that promote gender equality in six beneficiary countries.
+Equality between women and men is a priority for Iceland, Liechtenstein and Norway, and through the EEA and Norway Grants, the three donor countries provide around €25 million to programmes that promote gender equality.
 The support reflects the importance attached to the issue of gender equality as a prerequisite for social and economic development.
-Through the Grants, Norway is also contributing around €27 million to programmes in seven beneficiary countries aiming to tackle both the causes and consequences of gender-based violence.
+Through the Grants, Norway is also contributing around €27 million to programmes aiming to tackle both the causes and consequences of gender-based violence.
 Violence against women represents a major obstacle to the achievement of full equality between men and women.

 Mainstreaming gender equality